zenml-io/zenml-plugins/model_control_plane/README.md

 def train_and_promote_model():
     ...
 ```

-In the final step of the pipeline, the new Model Version is promoted to the Staging stage.
+In the final step of the pipeline, the new Model Version is promoted to the Staging stage if a quality
+control check is passed (accuracy is above a threshold).
 ```python
 from zenml import get_step_context, step, pipeline from zenml.enums import ModelStages